“The Future Is Handmade”

 The dissertation for that PhD turned into a 318-page addition to the annals of academic research on the nature of craft and skill.
 Kuijpers’ case study for this inquiry was Bronze Age metalworking, which became a book entitled “The Archaeology of Skill” (Routledge, 2017).
-Along the way, Kuijpers also produced a remarkable documentary, called “The Future is Handmade.”
+Along the way, with help from the Netherlands’ Centre for Global Heritage and Development, Kuijpers also produced a remarkable documentary, called “The Future is Handmade.”
 (See video below.)
 Running just over 12 minutes, the documentary features interviews with several of the world’s leading experts on craftsmanship, played over scenes of various master artisans at work.
 The cast includes a tailor, a violin maker, a ceramicist, a winemaker, and a barber.

 The resulting film, brief as it is, is nothing short of a tour de force—both intellectually and emotionally.
 Now that I’ve said that, I should acknowledge that I have reason to be biased.
 Our team here at The Craftsmanship Initiative has been so taken with Kuijpers’ work that we’re now partnering with him.
 Over the coming months we will be helping each other find ways to revive and elevate the principles of craftsmanship in pursuit of a mutual goal: to infuse today’s society with a kind of second renaissance in creativity and skill.